yuvaraj-neelagandan/emptyslate/README.md

 ## Contact

-For any inquiries or feedback, please contact us at emptyslate.info@gmail.com.
+For any inquiries or feedback, reach out to us at [emptyslate.info@gmail.com](mailto:emptyslate.info@gmail.com).